reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 ```
 These middleware error handling functions perform different tasks: one of them logs the error message, the second sends the error response to the client, and the third one responds with a message for `invalid path` when a non-existing route is requested.

-We have next attached these three middleware functions for handling errors to the `app` object by calling the `use()` method.
+We have next attached these three middleware functions for handling errors to the `app` object by calling the `use()` method after the route definitions.

 To test how our application handles errors with the help of these error handling functions, let us invoke the route with URL: `localhost:3000/productswitherror`.